lightninglabs/chantools/doc/chantools_doublespendinputs.md

   -h, --help                     help for doublespendinputs
-      --inputoutpoints strings   list of outpoints to double spend in the format txid:vout --publish                  publish replacement TX to the chain API instead of just printing the TX --rbf                      choose RBF flag for this double spend transaction.
-(Be sure to use '=' with this argument) (default true)
-      --recoverywindow uint32    number of keys to scan per internal/external branch; output will consist of double this amount of keys (default 2500)
+      --inputoutpoints strings   list of outpoints to double spend in the format txid:vout --publish                  publish replacement TX to the chain API instead of just printing the TX --recoverywindow uint32    number of keys to scan per internal/external branch; output will consist of double this amount of keys (default 2500)
       --rootkey string           BIP32 HD root key of the wallet to use for deriving the input keys; leave empty to prompt for lnd 24 word aezeed
       --sweepaddr string         address to recover the funds to; specify 'fromseed' to derive a new address from the seed automatically